 A Bad Response to a Question About Conflict

 As a supervisor you will always find yourself in conflict with your employees, it's a natural reaction.
 How you handle the situation will tell a lot about your supervisory skills to those who are interviewing you.
 Use the following tips when answering questions about conflicts with your subordinates:

 - If you over-ruled your employee, explain why.
 Don't just say you did it because you are the boss or because you didn't like the employee.
-State why you felt your decision was necessary, how you explained it to your staff member, etc.
+State why you felt your decision was necessary, how you explained it to your staff member, if the employee accepted the response, etc.